OswinLosper/oswin-losper-blog/content/pages/index.md

         justifyContent: flex-start
     type: HeroSection
     text: >
-      Hi, name is Oswin, most of time is being spend on doing automation testing using TestCafe or Cypress automation framework.
+      Hi, name is Oswin, most of my time is being spend on doing automation testing using TestCafe or Cypress automation framework.
 Before this I did testing on a small scale when I was working as a senior designer & team lead.

       In my spare time I enjoy watching Rugby, Football, American Football,